Stevenage: Tudor, Stuart and Georgian eras

 Stevenage's prosperity came in part from the Great North Road, which became a turnpike in the early 18th century, with a toll point on the site of the present day Marquess of Granby pub.
 Many inns in the High Street served the stagecoaches, 21 of which passed through Stevenage each day in 1800.
 During the 17th and 18th centuries, the road now known as Six Hills Way was the haunt of highwaymen who would use the ancient burial mounds as a hiding place.
 James Whitney, the namesake of the Highwayman pub in Graveley, was hanged at Newgate in 1693 for robbing travellers in this area.
 Whitney, a Jacobite, was born in Stevenage c.1660 and was apprenticed to a butcher in Hitchin before opening an inn in Cheshunt.
 Due to the failure of his business, Whitney began robbing wealthy travellers and by 1690 he had a gang of over 50 men.

+In the early 1800s, the almshouse at Dog and Bitch Yard was one of the first places in England where poor children were vaccinated for smallpox, just 20 years after Edward Jenner's discovery.

 On 10 July 1807, the Great Fire of Stevenage destroyed 42 properties in Middle Row, including Hellard's almshouse of 1501.
 The fire is believed to have been started when a young girl employed as a chambermaid at one of the coaching inns emptied embers from the fireplace into the street.
 Sparks from the embers ignited the thatched roof of a nearby wheelwright's shop, and quickly engulfed the other timber framed buildings in the north end of the Old Town due to a strong North wind.
 The conflagration was only stopped from engulfing the entire street by demolishing a house to serve as a firebreak.
 After the fire was extinguished by Stevenage's volunteer firefighters using a hand-operated fire engine made in 1763, the houses and inns were rebuilt with brick facades and tiled roofs.
 Troopers from the Hertfordshire Yeomanry assisted the firefighters in the operation.